-1) At birth, women are already born with all of the eggs they are ever going to make.
+At birth, women are already born with all of the eggs they are ever going to make.
 There is no constant replenishment like there is with sperm.
-Over time, the ovaries have a more difficult time producing the eggs, and ovulation will eventually stop (menopause).
-This may happen at 30 or 35 or 55 or at any point in between.
+Instead, eggs ripen and are released from the ovaries each month (ovulation), usually one at a time.
+Over time, the ovaries lose the ability to release the eggs, and ovulation will eventually stop (menopause).
+Typically, menopause occurs when a person with ovaries is around 50 years of age, but it can happen many years before this.
 This is not something to fear, just to understand.
-As women get nearer to menopause, the ovaries have a more difficult time producing eggs, which is one of the reasons why the number of eggs retrieved in an IVF cycle varies from patient to patient.
+This variation in age is one of the reasons why the number of eggs retrieved in an IVF cycle varies from patient to patient.

 When you come for egg retrieval, you can’t compare the number of eggs you have retrieved with the number someone else might have retrieved.
 There are no “bragging rights” for egg number.
 Quantity does not always equal quality!
 Keep in mind at your retrieval that the number of eggs you retrieve is not always predictive of cycle success and even those with small egg numbers can achieve a pregnancy.

-3) We know that certain conditions affect egg quality.
+We know that certain conditions affect egg quality.
 Some of these are endometriosis, history of ovarian surgery, smoking, chemotherapy/radiation, and certain genetic conditions.
-If you have one of these conditions, it is important to discuss with your physician any ways that may help positively influence egg quality.
+If one of these categories applies to you, it is important to discuss with your physician any ways that may help positively influence egg quality.

-4) Just because embryology or your physician may tell you that you have decreased or poor egg quality, this does not mean that you won’t get pregnant.
+Just because testing determines that you have decreased or poor egg quality, this does not mean that you won’t get pregnant.
 It may mean that it will be more difficult to get pregnant, but, depending on the situation, it does not necessarily mean you can not achieve a pregnancy.
 If poor egg quality is a factor in your infertility and attempts to improve egg quality do not work, knowing this can help to make the decision to use donor eggs a bit easier.

 There are no guarantees.
 If you have been told you have poor egg quality and have tried all efforts to improve it, moving forward and considering donor eggs can be the best chance for success.